best beaches in the caribbean

 10. Playa Flamenco, Culebra, Puerto Rico

-Located on Puerto Rico‘s little sister island of Culebra, Playa Flamenco is by far Puerto Rico’s most impressive beach.
+Located on the tiny islet of Culebra, Playa Flamenco is by far Puerto Rico’s most impressive beach.
 This long, fine arch of sand along shallow, tranquil waters seems to offer exactly what you’re looking for, no matter what type of beach day you have in mind.

 Set in a protected bay, Playa Flamenco enjoys both immense beauty and great protection from ocean waves, making this a perfect spot for snorkeling, swimming, or families looking for a tranquil beach day.
 You’ll find bathrooms, plenty of beach chairs and umbrellas for rent, and a variety of restaurants and food kiosks selling (delicious!)
 Puerto Rican and international food.